All GOVA Transit buses have bike racks to transport your bike for free.

 - A driver may refuse access to a cyclist due to unsafe conditions or if the bicycle has any items on it that could block the driver’s vision or cause a distraction.

-- Greater Sudbury Transit is not responsible for damages incurred or caused by or to bicycles, or for lost or stolen bicycles.
+- GOVA Transit is not responsible for damages incurred or caused by or to bicycles, or for lost or stolen bicycles.

 How to load your bike onto the bike rack